axisrow/mychem3d/README.md

-Do not view video parallel to use this simulator, the simulation may hang
+Do not watch video parallel to runing this simulator or iconize it, the simulation may hang

 Some examples: